 One in five Americans has a treatable mental illness, and we all experience stress.
 The American Academy of Family Physicians reports that two-thirds of visits to family physicians are due to stress-related symptoms.
 Clearly, we must consider our mental health along with physical health and recognize how they impact each other.

 Mental health is more than taking care of yourself “from the neck up.”
-The connections between physical and mental health are compelling.
-It’s remarkable how treating your body right contributes to a well-toned mind.
-Now is an ideal time to adopt the following four lifestyle habits to ensure you are taking care of your “whole-person health.”
+“The connections between physical and mental health are compelling,” says Mandi Ryan, Vice President of Healthcare Integration for Centerstone.
+“It’s remarkable how treating your body right contributes to a well-toned mind.”
+Now is an ideal time to adopt the following four lifestyle habits to ensure you are taking care of your whole-person health.

 You’ve likely heard “you are what you eat.”
 It’s a nice reminder since what you eat can impact your waistline as well as your mental health.
 Your dietary choices affect how your brain functions and can even influence your mood.
 Eating a balanced diet that incorporates whole grains (oatmeal, brown rice), lean protein (nuts, eggs, grilled chicken) and fruits and vegetables will nourish your body and mind.

 Sleep serves as your body’s reset button each evening, and a good night’s rest supports mental and emotional resilience.
 The Sleep Health Foundation says “chronic sleep disruptions set the stage for negative thinking, depression, anxiety, and emotional vulnerability.”
 Establishing regular sleep habits — a consistent bedtime and wake time, putting aside electronics and creating a comfortable sleeping space — rewards body and mind.